ajmal017/stock-advisor-software/README.md

 ```

 ## Outputs
-The output of a strategy is a RecommendationSet object which contains the list of recommended securitues and a date range indicating its valid duration.
-Each strategy is different, and some will produce reommendations that can change daily (e.g. MACD crossover strategy) while others will last much longer (e.g. Price Dispersion Strategy)
+The output of a strategy is a RecommendationSet object which contains the list of recommended securities and a date range indicating its valid duration.
+Each strategy is different, and some will produce recommendations that can change daily (e.g. MACD crossover strategy) while others will last much longer (e.g. Price Dispersion Strategy)

-Once a strategy is initialized, it can be executed like this. the ```display_results``` display all inermediate data and final results to the screen, and is optional.
+Once a strategy is initialized, it can be executed like this. the ```display_results``` display all intermediate data and final results to the screen, and is optional.

 ```python
 pd_strategy.generate_recommendation()